eliotcochrane/eliotcochrane.github.io/_posts/2023-09-29-preseason-prep.md

 -**Recovery:** While exercise is essential, so too is resting.
 Adequate sleep and post-exercise stretching can help to maintain energy levels.
 But more importantly, these can help your body be ready for more exercise and ready for more skiing adventures.

 ![Road at night after rain](/assets/img/nightrun-1.jpeg)
+> Photo: Lightpost shining on road at night after rain.

 #### Stay Motivated